PaulJuillard/InteractiveGraphRepair/README.md

 Quick timing experiment to confirm the time to produce a new question is of the order of micro-seconds.

 # Footnote
-This work is produced by Paul Juillard as part of their EPFL master's internship supervised by Angela Bonifati and Andrea Mauri at Inria Lab in Lyon University
+This work is produced by Paul Juillard as part of their EPFL master's internship supervised by Angela Bonifati and Andrea Mauri at LIRIS Lab in Lyon University